History of the United States debt ceiling: 2013 debt ceiling crisis

-The No Budget, No Pay Act of 2013 suspended the debt ceiling from February 4, 2013 until May 19, 2013.
+The No Budget, No Pay Act of 2013 suspended the debt ceiling from February 4, 2013, until May 19, 2013.
 On May 19, the debt ceiling was formally raised to approximately $16.699 trillion to accommodate the borrowing done during the suspension period.
 However, after the end of the suspension, the ceiling was raised only to the actual debt at that time, and Treasury needed to activate extraordinary measures to avoid a default.
 With the impacts of the American Taxpayer Relief Act of 2012 tax increases on those who make $400,000 per year, the 2013 sequester, and a $60 billion payment from Fannie Mae and Freddie Mac that reached the Treasury on June 28, 2013, the extraordinary measures were predicted to last until October 17 by the Treasury, but financial firms suggested funds might have lasted a little longer.
 Jefferies Group said extraordinary measures might have lasted until the end of October while Credit Suisse estimated mid-November.

-Members of the Republican Party in Congress opposed raising the debt ceiling, which had been routinely raised previously on a bipartisan basis without conditions, without additional spending cuts.
-They refused to raise the debt ceiling unless President Obama would have defunded the Affordable Care Act (Obamacare), his signature legislative achievement.
 The US Treasury began taking extraordinary measures to enable payments, and stated that it would delay payments if funds could not be raised through extraordinary measures, and the debt ceiling was not raised.
 During the crisis, approval ratings for the Republican Party declined.
-The crisis ended on October 17, 2013 with the passing of the Continuing Appropriations Act, 2014, although debate continues about the appropriate level of government spending, and the use of the debt ceiling in such negotiations.